MaNemoj01/inspire-me/README.md

 *Daily dose of inspiration quotes provided by [ZenQuotes API](https://zenquotes.io/) and images by [Unsplash](https://unsplash.com/).*

-> Every day passes whether you participate or not.
+> I succeeded by saying what everyone else is thinking.
-> -- Ming-Dao Deng
+> -- Joan Rivers